Murder of the Krim siblings: Perpetrator

 Ortega, a naturalized U.S. citizen for 10 years at the time, was originally from Santiago de los Caballeros in the Dominican Republic, and was 50 years old at the time she murdered the Krim children.
 She was living on Riverside Drive in Manhattan's Hamilton Heights neighborhood with her 17-year-old son Jesus, her sister, and her niece.

 In interviews with the New York City Police Department (NYPD), Ortega, who was paid $18 an hour, claimed she was upset that her employer, Marina Krim, responded to her inquiry about needing more hours (due to money troubles) by suggesting she could do housework.
 The NYPD and friends of the nanny said she indicated that she was upset because the Krims would not pay her more money.
 However, family and friends who knew the Krims, as well as Ortega's own family, said that Ortega was close to the children and was treated very well by the Krims.
 The Krims paid for her plane tickets to see her family in the Dominican Republic and, on one occasion, accompanied her on vacation there.

-Ortega survived her self-inflicted wounds, and was later deemed by two New York State psychiatrists mentally competent to stand trial.
-She was incarcerated at Elmhurst Hospital Prison Ward psychiatric hospital without bail while she prepared for her trial with a private attorney contracted by NY State to serve as Ortega's public defender.
+Ortega survived her self-inflicted wounds, and was later deemed mentally competent to stand trial by two New York State psychiatrists.
+She was incarcerated at Elmhurst Hospital Prison Ward psychiatric hospital without bail while she prepared for her trial with a private attorney contracted by New York State to serve as her public defender.